 Other nuggets from Saturday

-Another Oklahoma player we’ve mentioned on this blog before was center Creed Humphrey.
+Another Oklahoma player we’ve mentioned in Saturday’s blog before was center Creed Humphrey.
 We learned that his decision likely would not be made until Oklahoma’s potential postseason run is over.
 In Week 15, Pauline said that Creed is still “a ways from making a decision” on whether he will be one of the NFL Draft underclassmen declarations.
 Pauline has Humphrey ranked as his third center prospect, but I believe he will challenge Wisconsin’s Tyler Biadasz as the top player available at the position when all the dust settles.

 Lastly, two Boise State Broncos appear ready to join the Week 15 NFL Draft underclassmen declarations.
 Linebacker Curtis Weaver and offensive tackle Ezra Cleveland are “heavily leaning towards entering the draft,” according to Pauline.
 Weaver has been a steady presence in opposing backfields for Boise State this season, racking up 13.5 sacks and 18.5 tackles for a loss.
 He has 34 career sacks and will likely hear his name called before the end of day two and could end up as a surprise first-rounder.